danieluhl/astro-blog/src/content/blog/2025/religion-vs-science.md

 way, is talked over with engineers who will be building the product.

-I'm pretty used to ignoring this kind of warped marketing/sales behavior, but what go to me is the ending.
+I'm pretty used to ignoring this kind of warped marketing/sales behavior, but what got to me is the ending.
 He booked a big launch demo event.
 To be clear, we didn't talk about or scope the work or even really decided on what we wanted to do, and he booked a demo event.
 This is bonkers.